 The same skills are needed – basic computer skills, word processing experience, and quick typing.

 14. AccuTran Global

 AccuTran Global provides transcription and similar services.
 They mostly offer transcription jobs, but sometimes have data entry positions available too.

 To secure a role, you need to score well on the assessment and have a typing speed of at least 70 wpm.
 They also only hire workers from the UK and Canada.

 If you have a good track record and additional competencies you may be offered work in a different department.
 Therefore, you could start by doing transcription or data entry but later move to something more intellectually stimulating.

 15. Birch Creek Communications

 Birch Creek Communications mostly hires for transcription work but sometimes it has more basic data entry positions available too.
 You’ll receive payment per job, which depends on your performance.

 You can choose a schedule that suits you, but most of the work available follows a corporate schedule.
 However, it may be difficult to find a job with Birch Creek as they look for new personnel fairly infrequently.

 16. Kendall Creek Communications

 Kendall Creek Communications is the sister company of Birch Creek Communications, specializing in legal transcription.
 This company has a long list of clients including U.S. government agencies and is a big employer of remote workers for roles such as transcribing, data processing, and market research.

 However, make sure that you apply through the official website as there are sometimes scams where people pretend to be from this company.

 GoTranscript is an audio and video transcription services company.
 It offers the most positions in transcription and video captioning, but also has data entry jobs available.

 If your application is accepted you must undergo training and certification before you can get started.

 Quicktate specializes in the transcription of voicemails and other audio content.
-Unless you can type faster than 50 wpm, you’ll struggle to earn the living wage.
+Unless you can type faster than 50 wpm, you’ll struggle to earn a living wage.